-- 7x24 Exchange - Washington DC Chapter – Founded in 2010, the group has over 500 members and is owned by Jonathan Litvany, who brings over a quarter century of expertise at the intersection of Global IP Backbone and Networking, Mission Critical Infrastructure, and Real Estate Brokerage.
+- 7x24 Exchange - Washington DC Chapter – Founded in 2010, the group has over 500 members.
+It is owned by Jonathan Litvany, who brings over a quarter century of expertise at the intersection of Global IP Backbone and Networking, Mission Critical Infrastructure, and Real Estate Brokerage.

 Cloud Hosting & Service Providers Forum

-This is a very active group with daily news, insight, and editorials on cloud services, managed cloud data centers, and web hosting.
+This group is very active with daily news, insight, and editorials on cloud services, managed cloud data centers, and web hosting.

 CRE’s Commercial Real Estate Data Center Networking Group (CapRate Events, LLC)